 Cannabis for Thyroid Conditions

-The scientists categorized the subjects as nonusers, past users, and recent users and compared recent users with nonusers and past users and calculated the ratios for the clinically significant thyroid dysfunction in those groups.
+The scientists categorized the subjects as nonusers, past users, and recent users, compared current users with nonusers and past users, and calculated the ratios for the clinically significant thyroid dysfunction in those groups.

 Managing Symptoms of Thyroid Conditions with Medical Marijuana

 Medical marijuana for thyroid disorders can help moderate a range of symptoms caused by thyroid conditions.
 While thyroid dysfunction may not be a qualifying health condition for medical cannabis, some of the chronic symptoms may make patients eligible for a medical card.

 Some of the symptoms that may be helped by medical cannabis include:

 Research shows cannabinoids in marijuana for thyroid disorders play a significant role in hyperthyroidism and the regulation of the endocrine system.
 Hyperthyroidism is an imbalance in your body’s normal hormone levels, and marijuana helps maintain the body’s homeostasis.